 French and Indian War

-For many years the French and British fought over Acadia, which included Nova Scotia, Prince Edward Island, New Brunswick, parts of southern Quebec and northern Maine.
+For many years the French and British fought over Acadia.
+The region included Nova Scotia, Prince Edward Island, New Brunswick, parts of southern Quebec and northern Maine.

-Estimates vary, but as many as 10,000 Acadians out of a population of 12,000 were rounded up, boarded onto ships and sent to the 13 British colonies in North America and to France.
+Estimates vary, but the British rounded up as many as 10,000 Acadians out of a population of 12,000.
+On Oct.
+8, 1755, they boarded ships provided by Thomas Hancock, uncle of John Hancock.
+The ships sailed to the 13 British colonies in North America and to France.
 Several thousand died of disease, starvation and drowning.

-On Oct.
-8 the deportation began in ships provided by Thomas Hancock, uncle of John Hancock.
-John Winslow, the second in command in Nova Scotia, wrote they, "began to Embarke the Inhabitants who went verry solentarily and Unwillingly. the women in Great Distress Carrying Their Children In their arms.”
+John Winslow, the second in command in Nova Scotia, described the scene.
+They “began to Embarke the Inhabitants who went verry solentarily and Unwillingly. the women in Great Distress Carrying Their Children In their arms.”

 On Nov.
 15, 1755 the first overcrowded ships filled with sick, hungry Acadian exiles arrived.
 There hadn’t been enough food for the journey and many died of smallpox or malaria.